Test Data Generation for Databases

 Testing with production databases is not a good strategy for several reasons:

-- Even masked, the wrong data masking functions can render the test data unrealistic or still non-compliant
+• Even masked, the wrong data masking functions can render the test data unrealistic or still non-compliant

 DBAs and application developers require test data that has the characteristic content, format, and relationships of future production data.
 This is the only way to verify that each application step and query will still work.

-Developers require data that are secure (i.e., do not violate privacy rules) and do not depend on other developers or phases of development to produce the data they need for their phase.
+Developers require data that are secure (i.e., do not violate data privacy laws) and do not depend on other developers or phases of development to produce the data they need for their phase.
 Development may also need to be outsourced, and to occur in different locations concurrently, where consistent / reliable golden copies are test data are needed.

 Beyond test data realism and anonymity is the issue of availability.
 That is, another key challenge for database testing solutions is how the test data is provisioned for use.
 It must be accessible in the formats and silos (or DevOps pipelines) required, and remain consistent or restorable in the event of change.